Extremely limited stock - title is out of print. 15 copies available.

-- Originally published by Fourteen Nineteen, with the trade edition of the book now sold out.
+- Originally published by Fourteen Nineteen, September 2014

 - Colour Monograph, 18 x 25 cm portrait

 - First Edition, September 2014

 - with an essay by Walter Benn Michaels

 Blisner, IL examines the effects of deindustrialization in a Rust Belt town.
 The book serves as a sequel to Blisner, Ill., the change in postal abbreviations significant in their respective points in the chronology of the town, and frames its predecessor as a historical document from which to draw information at the present day site.